miguelznunez/youtube2mp3/README.md

-Youtube video to MP3 converter
+YouTube video to MP3 converter

 1.)
 Go to https://rapidapi.com/ytjar/api/youtube-mp36 and get your free API key by choosing the freemium subscription plan